Frequently Asked Questions

 Call the Animal Biosecurity Emergency Hotline on 1800 675 888 to report multiple or unusual bat deaths.

-Wildlife licences
+Wildlife licenses

 All native mammals, birds, reptiles, amphibians, and many species of native plants are protected in NSW by the National Parks and Wildlife Act.